fumes/fumes.11ty/src/articles/la-vie-en-rose.md

 While having a positive attitude doesn’t necessarily make you less stressed, it can give you the tools for an healthy way.

-Take a look at the stress, we generate it because we need it.
+Take a look at stress, we generate it because we need it.

 A positive attitude is accepting that and going past it in your work and personal life.